MeteoSwiss/pyrad/doc/source/userguide/installation.rst

     Path to the RSL library which is used by some routines of Py-ART.
 Please be aware that this library is deprecated, and the Py-ART is currently working on an alternative.

+PYRAD_DEBUG
+    If you set the value of this environment variable to 1, the pdb debugger will be automatically started if any exception or warning is triggered during the execution of pyrad

 A good way to avoid redefining these environment variables everytime you want to use Pyrad/Py-ART, is to define them in your .bashrc file.